CodeYourFuture/CYF-PD/content/blocks/difficult-workplace-conversations/readme.md

       * What do you want to achieve by the end of the conversation?

       *Tip for the facilitator*: ensure everyone is invited to talk, especially the quiet ones.
 If possible, get 2-3 people to answer each question.
+Make sure to control the time spent on each question to limit it to 5 minutes each and ensure the whole discussion does not exceed 30 minutes.
   - name: Preparing for a potentially conflicting situation at work
     time: 35
     goal: To practice difficult conversations by role-playing through different